i-am-krishh/SignLanguageToSpeech/DEPLOYMENT.md

 tensorflow>=2.13.0
 cvzone>=1.6.1
 pyttsx3>=2.90
-googletrans>=3.1.0a0
+googletrans==3.1.0a0
 pyenchant>=3.2.2
 Pillow>=10.0.0

+# Explicitly exclude other OpenCV versions to avoid conflicts
+opencv-python
+opencv-contrib-python
 ```

+> **Important Notes**:
-> **Important Note**: We use `opencv-python-headless` instead of `opencv-python` because the headless version is specifically designed for server environments like Streamlit Cloud that don't require GUI components.
+> - We use `opencv-python-headless` instead of `opencv-python` because the headless version is specifically designed for server environments like Streamlit Cloud that don't require GUI components.
+> - Make sure to exclude other OpenCV packages to prevent version conflicts.
+> - The main application file must be named `app.py` (not `Application.py`) and be located in the repository root.

 ### 4. Advanced Settings (Optional)